nclahey/pdsnd_github/README.md

 Bikeshare data analysis

 ### Description
-Look at data from Chicago, Washington, and New York bikeshare programs, with the ability to filter by month and day of the week.
+Look at data from Chicago, Washington, and New York bikeshare programs, with the ability to filter by city, month, and day of the week.

 ### Files used
 bikeshare_2.py